Skip to main content

 Priming is about activation, not adaptation.
 It gives a short-term boost in performance but does not create long-term change.

-Priming is completely different from Brain Endurance Training.
-It’s not a structured program; it’s a quick neural tune-up.
-Don’t overthink task selection.
-Keep it intense, short, and sharp, and cap the total duration at 12 minutes before training for maximum effect.
+It is completely different from Brain Endurance Training.
+Priming is not a structured program; it is a quick neural tune-up.
+Keep it short, sharp, and intense, and limit the total duration to 12 minutes before training for maximum effect.

 Purpose